IHE/ITI.SeR/SeR.md

 * The XDS infrastructure is not fully federated; a clear separation of duties and responsibilities between PDP and XDS Document Repositories is needed (Repositories store clinical documents; PDP evaluates access rights to those contents).
-* The XDS Document Repositories must enforce Authorization Decision made by the Policy Decision Point.
+* The XDS Document Repositories must enforce Authorization Decisions made by the Policy Decision Point.
 * A technical pattern that reduces behavioral and transactional changes for the Consumer side is clearly preferred (lower costs for deployment and for security reasons).